 - max\num\runs (Optional [float]) The number of runs before the controller stops.
-If set to float('+inf') the controller will run forever.
-Default float('inf'), meaning the controller will run until another condition is met. - target\cost (Optional [float]) The target cost for the run.
+If set to float('+inf') the controller will run forever assuming no other halting conditions are met.
+Default float('inf'), meaning the controller will run until another halting condition is met. - target\cost (Optional [float]) The target cost for the run.
 If a run achieves a cost lower than the target, the controller is stopped.
-Default float('-inf'), meaning the controller will run until another condition is met. - max\num\runs\without\better\params (Optional [float]) Puts a limit on the number of runs are allowed before a new better set of parameters is found.
-Default float('inf'), meaning the controller will run until another condition is met. - controller\archive\filename (Optional [string]) Filename for archive.
-Contains costs, parameter history and other details depending on the controller type.
-Default 'ControllerArchive.mat' - controller\archive\file\type (Optional [string]) File type for archive.
-Can be either 'txt' a human readable text file, 'pkl' a python dill file, 'mat' a matlab file or None if there is no archive.
-Default 'mat'. - archive\extra\dict (Optional [dict]) A dictionary with any extra variables that are to be saved to the archive.
+Default float('-inf'), meaning the controller will run until another halting condition is met. - max\num\runs\without\better\params (Optional [float]) The optimization will halt if the number of consecutive runs without improving over the best measured value thus far exceeds this number.
+Default float('inf'), meaning the controller will run until another halting condition is met. - controller\archive\filename (Optional [string]) Filename for archive.
+The archive contains costs, parameter history and other details depending on the controller type.
+Default 'controller\archive'.

+- controller\archive\file\type (Optional [string]) File type for archive.
+Can be either 'txt' for a human readable text file, 'pkl' for a python pickle file, 'mat' for a matlab file, or None to forgo saving a controller archive.
+Default 'txt'. - archive\extra\dict (Optional [dict]) A dictionary with any extra variables that are to be saved to the archive.
 If None, nothing is added.
-Default None. - start\datetime (Optional datetime) Datetime for when controller was started.
+Default None. - start\datetime (Optional datetime) Datetime for when the controller was started.